openSUSE/news-o-o/_posts/2007-08-02-opensuse-103-alpha-7-has-been-released.markdown

 Please report all bugs you find on in our bugzilla as explained on [http://bugs.opensuse.org](http://bugs.opensuse.org/); discussion is most appropriate on the [opensuse-factory@opensuse.org](mailto:opensuse-factory@opensuse.org) ([subscribe](mailto:opensuse-factory+subscribe@opensuse.org)) mailing list.

 The next [planned release](http://en.opensuse.org/Roadmap/10.3) is openSUSE 10.3 Beta 1 on Thursday, August 9.
+Earning cisco 300-075 implementing cisco ip telephony and video exam dumps certification on a lately launched os, system or program will illustrate that you have obtained what few have done up  to that point become qualified on something new